Bring Your Own Bottle

 - Kate Whalen*, Associate Director, Academic Sustainability Programs Office; has been involved in the initiative since 2009, served on the Working Group since inception, and supported and continues to support sustainability student experiential learning projects.

-- Lynn Armstrong*, Administrator, McMaster Okanagan; has worked on a variety of health and well-being initiatives as part of her role in the McMaster Okanagan Committee bringing her experience to the Working Group, which she served on since inception.
-Lynn has provided support and guidance in the initiative finding a home with McMaster Okanagan.
+- Lynn Armstrong*, Administrator, McMaster Okanagan Office of Health & Well-being (MOOHW); has worked on a variety of health and well-being initiatives, bringing her experience to the Working Group, which she served on since inception.
+Lynn has provided support and guidance in the initiative finding a home with the MOOHW.

 - Megan Bieksa*, Communications Manager, Facility Services; has served on the working group since inception and leads the communications strategy and materials development.
 Megan has written a Daily News article about the initiative to spread awareness of the newly launched campaign.